dresa/photo-quality/README.md

 general rules as it comes to photo quality.
-In this domain, we want to see excellent sharpness, little motion blur, *golden rule* compositions, no compression artefacts (think of JPEG), people's face that have their eyes open, etc.
+In this domain, we want to see excellent sharpness, little motion blur, *golden rule* compositions, no compression artefacts (think of JPEG), people's faces that have their eyes open, etc.

 In fact many photo features, both technical and aesthetic in nature, can be modeled and measured.
 Indeed, the field of measuring image quality is a well-known research topic.
 Most of the research, however, has concentrated on measuring quality when the true image is known.
-But in photography, all we have is a single photo.
-This fairly new field of study is called *no-reference image quality assessment*, or *NR* for short, and it is this field where we wish to make a contribution.
+But in photography, all we have is a single photo with no ground-truth.
+This fairly new field of study is called
+*no-reference image quality assessment*, or *NR* for short, and it is in this field where we wish to make a contribution.

 ## Setup